Melicope frutescens

-Melicope frutescens is a tree in the family Rutaceae.
+Melicope frutescens, synonym Melicope confusa, is a tree in the family Rutaceae.

 Description

 Melicope frutescens grows up to 30 m tall.
 The fruits are round to ellipsoid and measure up to 0.6 cm long.
 The bark is used medicinally in Taiwan and the Philippines.

 Distribution and habitat

 Melicope frutescens is native to Borneo, the Philippines, Sulawesi and the Maluku Islands.
 In Malaysian Borneo's Sabah state, its habitat is forests to 90 m altitude.